SumoLogic/sumologic-documentation/docs/platform-services/threat-intelligence/about-threat-intelligence.md

 See [Upload formats](/docs/platform-services/threat-intelligence/upload-formats/) for the format to use when uploading indicators using the **Threat Intelligence** tab or APIs.

 :::note
+* Sumo Logic's threat intelligence data store only ingests simple threat indicators, not complex indicators that outline a series of steps or entities that make up an attack.
+Nor does it ingest actors, malware, or other object types.
 * The limit of the number of indicators that can be uploaded in one API call is 100.
 * When you add indicators, the event is recorded in the Audit Event Index.
 See [Audit logging for threat intelligence](#audit-logging-for-threat-intelligence).

 :::

 ## Typical workflow